neel-patel-1/watcher_frontend/README.md

 clone this repo

-starting the frontend
+dependencies for compiling backend: libpcap-dev libcpprest-dev

-type 'npm install' to get the packages
+starting the (test) frontend
-'npm start' to start the server (http)
+type 'npm install' to get the packages for react development server 'npm start' to start the react development server
-'npm run server' to start the json server
+'npm run server' to start a test json-server you should now see graphs being updated in the browser

-starting the backend
+starting the backend:
-compile the pcap++ library locally https://pcapplusplus.github.io/docs/install#build-from-source replace the mk/ directory of the Writer folder with the mk/ directory from your PcapPlusPlus/ directory run 'sudo make test' from the Writer directory to compile and start the backend
+-compile the Writer subdirectory

-you should now see graphs being updated in the browser
+-assumes PcapPlusPlus is in top level directory